 Happy Thanksgiving!
 In the morning, my mom and I went to a falconry experience.
-Every year for Christmas, I try to find an activity instead of a gift so this was her gift for Christmas 2020!
+Every year for Christmas, I try to find an activity instead of a gift so this was her early Christmas present!

 Later, we took it easy and had our Honey Baked Ham Co. dinner and Baked Pie Co. dessert.

 Our last day!
 Cameron and I did a hike on our own, while little one stayed with my mom.
 I think she could have handled it, but we weren’t sure before going.
-The trail was easy and well marked.
+The Rainbow Falls trail was easy and well marked.
 And we actually caught an early morning rainbow!

 After naps, we went to Point Lookout Vineyards.
 Oh.
 My.
 Goodness.
 This place was gorgeous.
 If anyone would ever like to get married there, please invite me!

 That night, we were Florida-bound as our last vacation of 2020 was complete.